mohammadzainabbas/Big-Data-Research-Project/docs/OBJECT_DETECTION_AND_TRACKING.md

 We are using [`Yolov7`](https://github.com/WongKinYiu/yolov7) for object detection.
 The original paper can be found [here](https://arxiv.org/abs/2207.02696).

-There are [several models](https://github.com/WongKinYiu/yolov7#performance) which are availble for free; but for purpose, we are using
+There are [several models](https://github.com/WongKinYiu/yolov7#performance) which are availble for free; but for purpose, we are using [`Yolov7`](https://github.com/WongKinYiu/yolov7/releases/download/v0.1/yolov7.pt) model.

 <a id="yolov7" />